MicrosoftDocs/ATADocs/ATPDocs/notifications.md

 ---
 # required metadata

-title: Set Azure Advanced Threat Protection notifications | Microsoft Docs
+title: Set Azure Advanced Threat Protection notifications
 description: Describes how to set Azure ATP security alerts so you are notified when suspicious activities are detected.
 keywords:
 author: shsagir